What Is CTR?

 Clearly, if your campaign goal was to generate traffic to your website Campaign A would have been the better choice despite having a much lower CTR.

 How is that possible?
-Well these types of CTR figures are commonplace when using Facebook news feed ads, which tend to produce much higher CTR value but are more competitive and as a result have a higher CPC.
-In the same respect news feed ads often have fewer ad impression and lower ad frequency because of the increased CTR.
-Comparatively, right side ads on Facebook for desktop computers generally see much higher ad impressions and a lower CTR, but cost significantly less.
+Well, these types of CTR figures are commonplace when using Facebook news feed ads, which tend to produce much higher CTR value but are more competitive and as a result have a higher CPC.
+In the same respect news feed ads often have fewer ad impressions and lower ad frequency because of the increased CTR.
+Comparatively, right-side ads on Facebook for desktop computers generally see much higher ad impressions and a lower CTR but cost significantly less.

 The flip side of the coin would be if you are trying to create an action like engagement or comments on a Facebook page or if you are trying to generate a qualified lead through a form or contest submission, an abundance of clicks might not be what you are looking for.
 If your ads aren’t relevant and you are generating a low CTR, it doesn’t matter how many clicks your ads get, if people aren’t completing the intended action or goal.

-So, does this mean a high CTR is good and a low CTR is bad (or vice-versa)?
+So, does this mean a high CTR is good and a low CTR is bad (or visa-versa)?

 No, the idea is to understand what the numbers and metrics are really telling you and how does that relate to the goals and objectives of your advertising campaign.
 High click-through rates can be great and can give insight into how effective your campaign is, but it’s all relative to what you are trying to achieve.